 When dining out, I love when my server is super attentive towards my food allergies.
 It happens very rarely, but sometimes when I order my entrée and tell the server about my food allergies, they’ll come back with the bread or when it’s time to order dessert and let me know what (if anything) is safe for me to eat, without me even having to ask.
 They’ll have checked with the kitchen, and are very thoughtful.
 It’s awesome.

-I recently wanted to order a savory crepe at a New York restaurant, but my waiter informed me that it wasn’t safe for me, even if the crepe didn’t explicitly contain any nuts, because the oil from pesto that some crepes contain can leak onto the grill and cause cross-contamination.
+Not long ago, I wanted to order a savory crepe at a New York restaurant, but my waiter informed me that it wasn’t safe for me.
+Even if the crepe didn’t explicitly contain any nuts, the oil from pesto used for some crepes could leak onto the grill and cause cross-contamination.

 Other times, servers can be too confident.
 Waitstaff usually don’t know every single ingredient in every single dish.
 The teaspoon of almond extract in that cake?
 Yeah, your server probably doesn’t know about it – depending on their training.

 That’s why I always feel more comfortable when my server checks with the kitchen before placing my order.
-I once had a server who was being over-confident and, to test him, I asked if any of the desserts were safe for me to eat.
-I had read on the menu that the key lime pie had a crust made with macadamia nuts, but my server assured me it was safe to eat.
+Once I had a server who seemed over-confident and, to test him, I asked if any of the desserts were safe for me to eat.
+The menu described the key lime pie as having a crust made with macadamia nuts, yet here was the server assuring me this pie was safe to eat.
 I immediately lost confidence in him, and therefore the restaurant in general.

 Being smart, cautious, and alert when dining out is a must, but so is enjoying your food.
 Don’t let your food allergies stop you from releasing your inner foodie!